ZonghaoLi777/githubTrending/README.md

 ## Html

+* 【2024-02-19】[dupontgu / qr-file-share](https://github.com/dupontgu/qr-file-share) - Share small files from an offline source using only a QR code
+* 【2024-02-19】[solygambas / html-css-javascript-projects](https://github.com/solygambas/html-css-javascript-projects) - 100+ mini web projects using HTML, CSS and JavaScript.
 * 【2024-02-18】[dmtrKovalenko / cypress-real-events](https://github.com/dmtrKovalenko/cypress-real-events) - Fire native system events from Cypress.
 * 【2024-02-18】[hemansnation / 7-Day-AI-ML-Fundamentals-Workshop](https://github.com/hemansnation/7-Day-AI-ML-Fundamentals-Workshop) - 7 Day AI ML Fundamentals Workshop The purpose of this FREE workshop is 1.
 To give you a boost of getting started with AI.
 2. A life-long community with a similar mindset.
 3. strong grip on fundamentals that the advanced concepts will be easy to understand.
 * 【2024-02-18】[TypingMind / typingmind](https://github.com/TypingMind/typingmind) - The most advanced Web UI for AI chat